jgwenzel/jgw/PHP/Huffman/README.md

 compression" (Wikipedia).
 It was developed in 1952 by David Huffman at MIT.
 He called them "Minimum Redundancy Codes".

-At its root (pun intended) is a frequency-sort binary tree.
+        At its root, Huffman Codes use a frequency-sorted binary tree.

 For compressing messages by singular symbols, Huffman Coding is optimal.
 Wikipedia states there are other methods